 - Apply ethical principles for deciding whether to report suspected abuse or neglect.

 - Determine when Texas law requires reporting suspected child abuse and neglect.

 - Select an appropriate way to introduce risk factor screening to patients and families.

 Continuing Medical Education

-The Texas Department of State Health Services, Continuing Education Service (TMA provider #4006803) designates this enduring activity for a maximum of 2.0 AMA PRA Category 1 Credit(s)™.
+The Texas Department of State Health Services, Continuing Education Service designates this enduring material for a maximum of xx AMA PRA Category 2.0 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.